What Is a Text Bomb? How Text Bombing Works and How to Protect Yourself

 2. Limit where you share your phone number

-• Be cautious about making your number public on social media or websites.
+• Avoid making your personal number public on social media profiles or websites.

 • Don’t use your main number to sign up for services or contests that don’t disclose clear privacy practices.